Last updated on October 5th, 2023

 Can a leaking radiator valve cause boiler pressure to drop?

-A leaking radiator is the most likely cause of a boiler pressure dropping, so if your boiler keeps losing pressure after repressurising, you should look for a leak on your radiator valves and boiler.
+Yes, a leaking valve will cause boiler pressure to drop.
+A leaking radiator is the most likely cause of a boiler pressure drop, so if your boiler keeps losing pressure after repressurising it, you should look for a leak on your heating system.